Most tourists who visit Jamaica go to one of the BIG 3 - Negril, Montego Bay, and Ocho Rios.

 The National Gallery was completely empty, with no visitors or employees in sight.
 It took us good 15 minutes to find somebody to let us in.
 We paid a whopping $800 to get in.
 I know, 800 Jamaican Dollars is just $4 US, but the receipt did not specify the currency.
 I kept the "$800" receipt in case anyone ever questions my love of art.

 The museum left a very strange impression.
 In Jamaica, more than 70% of the population is black, and I expected to see a lot of art depicting black people.
-Yet, I only found it in the modern section of the museum (second half of the XX century through present).
-The art dated before that and especially the art of the XIX century, mainly depicted plantation mansions of the Englishmen, as well as verdant Jamaican landscapes with native population mostly absent from them.
+Yet, I only found it in the modern section of the museum (second half of the XX century through the present).
+The art dated before that and especially the art of the XIX century, mainly depicted plantation mansions of the Englishmen, as well as verdant Jamaican landscapes with the native population mostly absent from them.
 The explanation is obvious: art generally reflects life.
 In a way, this art museum is also a history museum depicting the realities of life in Jamaica in the past and the assigned roles of the Europeans and the enslaved local population.

-After visiting the art museum, we thought that we would do injustice if we just jump into a cab and leave.
+After visiting the art museum, we thought that we would do an injustice if we just jump into a cab and leave.
 We decided to stroll the neighborhood to learn a little bit about it.
 This was a busy Christmas Eve afternoon, the central thoroughfare was lined with shops, and tons of people were doing last-minute shopping.
 We walked around busy streets, sometimes stepping over various wares and trinkets vendors had displayed right on the sidewalk.
 Everyone seemed friendly, children were running around, and our nervousness about this “dangerous” area slowly faded into complacency.
 As we skimmed through various little trinkets to bring home to our friends, Julia realized that we were running very low on cash.
 She pulled up Google maps on her iPhone and found an ATM just three blocks from where we were standing.

-We walked one block down the busy street, turned left, strolled half a block and suddenly realized that we were alone on a completely empty street consisting mostly of half-crumbled buildings.
+We walked one block down the busy street, turned left, strolled half a block, and suddenly realized that we were alone on a completely empty street consisting mostly of half-crumbled buildings.
 We could still hear the cheerful rumbling of the busy street behind us and so we pressed on.
 One block later, with the buildings around us growing more and more decrepit, we came across a single man, sprawled out on a sidewalk.
-As we stepped off the sidewalk to walk around him, he picked up his head, looked us over with bleary eyes and exclaimed, “Merry Christmas!”
+As we stepped off the sidewalk to walk around him, he picked up his head, looked us over with bleary eyes, and exclaimed, “Merry Christmas!”

 We smiled and mumbled something of an answer.